 There are relatively few transfer students who arrive at Drew having completed the first year writing requirement but who also have fewer than 24 credits.
 However, for those students who are in this situation (e.g., spring semester transfer students who started college at a different school and transfer to Drew in the first year), the fact that we have combined the first year writing requirement and the first year seminar into a single course poses problems.
 Per the current policy, those students need to complete the DSEM still because they have not earned more than 24 credits, and a workaround has to be developed to both get them into the DSEM and still give them credit for the writing course(s) that they took elsewhere.
 That workaround also has to then be applied in Ladder manually.
 These students have also expressed unhappiness about the fact that they must complete the DSEM when they have almost always completed a first year seminar at their previous institution (often combined with the writing requirement).
-(NOTE: the current workaround is that the students complete the DSEM and the course(s) that the students completed to meet the writing requirement are being manually applied to the writing intensive requirement.)
+(NOTE: the current workaround is that the students complete the DSEM and the course(s) that the students complete the DSEM and the course(s) that the students complete the DSEM and the course(s) that the students complete the DSEM and the course(s) that the students complete to meet the writing requirement are being manually applied to the writing intensive requirement.)
 The current policy is worded as it is due to the previous iteration of the first year experience where the seminar and writing were separate courses; now that they are combined, it is proposed that we simply eliminate this redundancy and the workaround that it is necessitating.
 Should students who transfer with fewer than 24 credits wish to take the DSEM, or Academic Writing (WRTG 120), they could still do so.